 This is the second blog covering an overview of the ILE’s.
 In the previous blog we spoke about ILE’s, key fields and what it means if an Item Ledger Entry is ‘open’.
 This one will focus on inventory and the key fields associated with it.
 Building on from this, let’s consider further how Business Central deals with additional features that bolster the usefulness of Item Ledger Entries.
-If you didn’t get a chance to read the previous blog, click here.
+We recommend reading the first post on ILEs before continuing with this post.

 Each Item Ledger Entry can have a number of financial values associated with it. which Business Central holds in a sub table, with their aggregated value being displayed on the ILE.
 A typical example would be:

 - Purchase cost

 - Associated purchase variance cost

 Consider this example from the previous blog after purchasing 10 widgets at £11 each, where the Widget’s standard cost is £10.
 There is also a related freight charge associated with this purchase of £7.
 Here is the purchase order:

 The purchase order is then Posted.
 Reviewing the ILE, we get a purchase of 10 Widgets at a standard cost of £10 each.